-As with so many diseases, we’ve come a long way in understanding hepatitis, notably two chronic and serious forms: hepatitis B and hepatitis C. Several drugs are now on the market to treat hepatitis B, and more meds are becoming available to manage—and cure—hepatitis C. At the same time, we’re continually learning how to use approved medications much more easily and effectively.
+As with so many diseases, we’ve come a long way in understanding hepatitis, notably two chronic and serious forms: hepatitis B and hepatitis C. Several drugs are now on the market to manage hepatitis B, and hepatitis C is now curable.
+At the same time, we’re continually learning how to use approved medications much more easily and effectively.

 But first, here are some basics.

 The liver is the largest organ inside the human body.
 About the size of a football, it is located in the upper right part of the abdomen.
 We can’t live without a functioning liver.
 It’s the body’s filter, power plant and warehouse.
 Almost all cells and tissues in the body depend on the liver.
 When something goes wrong with the liver, it can have a serious effect on almost every other organ in the body.

 A little more than 1.5 quarts of blood pump through the liver every minute, allowing the liver to quickly and effectively remove toxins and waste products from the bloodstream.
 At the same time, the liver stores important nutrients such as vitamins, minerals and iron.
 The liver also plays a role in managing levels of certain substances in the body, such as cholesterol, hormones and sugars, which are all necessary for survival and are potentially harmful when out of balance.
 The liver also has a key role in digesting food because it produces bile.
 In addition, the liver controls blood-clotting factors, which prevent excessive bleeding.